owlbarn/tutorial/book/case-recommender/README.md

 ![Construct a binary search tree from the random projection](images/case-recommender/plot_02.png "plot_01"){ width=90%, #fig:case-recommender:search }

-[@fig:case-recommender:search] illustrates how binary search can be built according to the dividing steps shown above.
+The [@fig:case-recommender:search] illustrates how binary search can be built according to the dividing steps shown above.
-You can see the five nodes in the vector space is put into five clusters/leaves step by step.
+You can see the five nodes in the vector space are put into five clusters/leaves step by step.
 The information of the random vectors such as `x`, `y`, and `z` are also saved.
 Once we have this tree, given another query vector, we can put it into one of the clusters along the tree to find the cluster of vectors that are close to it.